jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-6b.md

-+++
+---
-title=  "Gold in Coinage"
+title: "Gold in Coinage"
-heading=  "Chapter 6b of Book 4 "
+heading: "Chapter 6b"
-description=  "Nobody imagines that the annual gold coinage of more than £800,000 a year for 10 years, was an addition to the money in the kingdom." date=  2020-03-23 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-4/chapter-6a" linkbtext=  "Chapter 6a" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-7a" linkftext=  "Chapter 7a" icon=  "/icons/smith.png"
+description: "Nobody imagines that the annual gold coinage of more than £800,000 a year for 10 years, was an addition to the money in the kingdom"
-+++
+image: /covers/wn.jpg
+weight: 60
+author: Adam Smith
+icons: /icons/smith.png
+---

 {{< s v="17" >}} The goldsmith's trade is very big in Great Britain.